shahsharvil/Operating-System-Concepts/hrtimer_module/ReadMe.md

 ```
 # insmod hrt_mod.ko
 ```
 This will initialize and start the hrtimer with a default period of 1 second.
 The expiry time of timer is extended by this period everytime the timer expires.
-The number of times the timer is forwarded is controlled by the preprocessor directive 'MAX_ITR`.
+The number of times the timer is forwarded is controlled by the preprocessor directive `MAX_ITR`.

  4. The module can be removed from the kernel anytime after it is inserted using:
 ```